mozilla/experimenter-docs/docs/welcome.md

 ## Getting started

-Want to run an experiment in Firefox?
+Want to run an experiment with [Nimbus](https://experimenter.services.mozilla.com/nimbus/) in Firefox?
 Here's what you should do first:

 - Follow the [Experiment Design Process](https://mana.mozilla.org/wiki/x/XdTNBw) to work with Data Science on your hypothesis and experiment design.
-- Go through onboarding to use the [Nimbus Console](https://mana.mozilla.org/wiki/display/FJT/Nimbus+Onboarding#NimbusOnboarding-Branches)
+- Go through [onboarding](https://mana.mozilla.org/wiki/display/FJT/Nimbus+Onboarding#NimbusOnboarding-Branches) to use the [Nimbus Console](https://experimenter.services.mozilla.com/nimbus/)